Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Using Spell Slots

-As per new One D&D rules, ^^on a turn, you can expend only one spell slot^^ to cast a spell.
+As per new One D&D rules, ^^on a turn, you can expend only one spell slot^^.
 This rule means you can't for example, cast a spell by expending spell slot from a class feature as an :rsc-action: **Action** and another one using a :rsc-bonus-action: **Bonus Action** on the same turn.

 !!! tip "Spell Slot-less Spells"